SubhadityaMukherjee/AI-knowledge-base/docs/Tau Protein.md

 ---

 # Tau Protein
 - A type of protein abundantly found in neurons.
-When this protein is not adequately cleared from the brain, it can form tangles that are a key pathology of several neurodegenerative disorders including frontotemporal degeneration, CTE, and [[Alzheimer’s Disease|Alzheimer’s disease]].
+When this protein is not adequately cleared from the brain, it can form tangles that are a key pathology of several neurodegenerative disorders including frontotemporal degeneration, CTE, and [Alzheimer’s disease](Alzheimer%E2%80%99s%20Disease.md).